MicrosoftDocs/well-architected/well-architected/operational-excellence/emergency-response.md

 The service-level agreements (SLAs) to your customers might dictate that you have to issue RCA reports within a certain time period after the incident is resolved.
 The incident owner should create the RCA reports.
 If that's not possible, another person who worked closely with the incident owner can create the RCA reports.
 This strategy ensures an accurate accounting of the incident.

-### Incident post-mortems
+### Incident postmortems

-An impartial individual should lead blameless post-mortems.
+An impartial individual should lead blameless postmortems.
 In postmortem sessions, everyone shares their findings from an incident.
 Each team that was involved in the incident response should be represented by individuals that worked on the incident.
 Those individuals should come to the session prepared with examples of the areas that were successful and areas that can be improved.
 The session isn't a forum for assigning blame for the incident or issues that might have come up during the response.
 The postmortem leader should leave the session with a clear list of action items that focus on improvement, such as:

 - **Improvements to the response plan.** Processes or procedures might need to be reevaluated and rewritten to better capture appropriate actions.